Cookies & Cups > Recipes > Cookies > Easy Classic Biscotti

 Recipe Ingredients

 Time to go over cookie ingredients.
+Make sure to scroll down to the recipe card at the bottom of the post for the full ingredient list and printable recipe.
 Everything you need is most likely in your pantry already, but here’s a list to check over:

 • Sugar: I used granulated sugar in these cookies.

-• Vegetable Oil: Butter could be substituted for vegetable oil, but keep in mind the quantities will not be the same.
+• Vegetable Oil: Unsalted butter could be substituted for vegetable oil, but keep in mind the texture and flavor will not be the same.

 • Extract: I used both almond and vanilla, which provided the flavor.